CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 --- | ---
 provider | Required.
 This value **MUST** be set to *bigquery*. billing_project | Required.
-Defines the Google Cloud project where the queries will be executed (charges will apply here). project | Defines the Google Cloud project that contains the data to be imported (optional). dataset | Name of the dataset to import data from (optional). table \| sql_query | Required.
+Defines the Google Cloud project where the queries will be executed (charges will apply here). location | Location of the dataset to import data from (optional). project | Defines the Google Cloud project that contains the data to be imported (optional). dataset | Name of the dataset to import data from (optional). table \| sql_query | Required.
 Either identify the BigQuery table to be imported or use a SQL query to fetch data.